Soren Thompson: Junior and Senior National Championships

 Thompson won the US Junior National Championship and the US Junior Olympics Championship in 1999 in épée.

-He won individual gold medals in men’s épée at both the 2011 US Fencing National Championships and the 2018 US Fencing National Championships.
+He won individual gold medals in men's épée at both the 2011 US Fencing National Championships and the 2018 US Fencing National Championships.

-Through 2021, he has won team gold medals in men’s épée in the 2003, 2004, 2006, 2007, 2010, 2011, 2016, 2019, and 2021 US Fencing National Championships with teams from the New York Athletic Club.
+Through 2021, he has won team gold medals in men's épée in the 2003, 2004, 2006, 2007, 2010, 2011, 2016, 2019, and 2021 US Fencing National Championships with teams from the New York Athletic Club.

 World Championships

 Thompson won the team bronze medal in the 1999 Junior World Fencing Championships.
 The following year, he came in 11th individually at the 2000 Junior World Fencing Championships.

 Thompson took 8th in the 2003 World Fencing Championships in Havana, Cuba, defeating top seed Ivan Kovacs of Hungary (15–14).

 He came in 26th in the 2006 World Fencing Championships in épée, in Turin, Italy.
 At the 2011 World Fencing Championships, Thompson made it as far as the Round of 16 (where he lost to 2011 world champion Paolo Pizzo of Italy) in Catania, Italy.

-At the 2012 World Fencing Championships in Kyiv, Ukraine, in April 2012, Thompson won the gold medal for the team épée event, as part of the U.S. Men's Epee Team that won the first Senior World Championship fencing title for American men in history.
+At the 2012 World Fencing Championships in Kyiv, Ukraine, in April 2012, Thompson won the gold medal for the team épée event, as part of the U.S. Men's Épée Team that won the first Senior World Championship fencing title for American men in history.
 The US team defeated six-time reigning World Champion France in the finals.